YunHsiao/Crysknife/README.md

 > The minus sign can be omitted in the ending comment for multi-line guards.

 Patches generated for these injections are fuzzy matched with customizable tolerances.
-Error messages will be received when a patch is failed, with a full file diff HTML to help you manually resolve the conflicts.
+Error messages will be received when patching fails, with a full file diff HTML to help you manually resolve the conflicts.

 ## Usage